mbauer599/python-Quadruped/README.md

 # Disclaimer
 This project comes with no waranty and the owners do not claim to own or maintain any refrenced projects.
 Use at your own risk.

+# Working on
+* Add to install script - Raspberry Pi enable GPIO pins
+* Add to python code - Right turn function on distance sensor trigger, function and call